A User Account Lifecycle Management Cheat Sheet

 When they are an employee’s task, they may not always be at the top of the to-do list and easily slip by for days or weeks (or never get done).
 If you implement automation, you can ensure that it never happens.

 It’s why we recommend companies invest in a single tool that automates the onboarding process, particularly as it relates to SaaS technology.
-(You can learn more about how SaaS scripting can help here.)
+(SaaS scripting can help here.)

 Employee offboarding is a systematic way for organizations to manage an employee’s departure, ensuring consistency, and reducing risk to the organization.